 Popular events in France during the summer

-Here is a short selection of main events taking place in France.
+Here is a short selection of the main events taking place in France.

 - The 24 Hours of Le Mans (24 Heures du Mans) in June, the world’s oldest active sports car race in endurance racing, is held annually in Le Mans.
-The race is considered to be one of the most prestigious automobile races in the world.
+The race is considered one of the world’s most prestigious automobile races.

 - Eurockéennes Festival of Belfort (Eurockéennes de Belfort) in July, one of France’s largest rock music festivals in Belfort.

-- Avignon Festival (Festival d’Avignon) in July, an annual arts festival held in the courtyard of the Popes’ Palace.
+- Avignon Festival (Festival d’Avignon) in July is an annual arts festival held in the courtyard of the Popes’ Palace.

-- Tour de France in June and July, the most famous bicycle race which always ends in the Champs-Élysées, Paris.
+- Tour de France in June and July is the most famous bicycle race that always ends in the Champs-Élysées, Paris.

 - Francofolies of La Rochelle in July, an annual music festival held in La Rochelle which aims at promoting francophone music.

-- The Vieilles Charrues Festival (literally: the Old Ploughs Festival) in July is held Carhaix, Brittany, France.
+- The Vieilles Charrues Festival (literally: the Old Ploughs Festival) in July is held in Carhaix, Brittany, France.
 It is one of the largest music festivals in France.

 - Paris-Plages in July-August, a temporary artificial beach created each summer along the river Seine in the centre of Paris.

-- The Lake Festival (Fête du Lac) in August, one of Europe’s biggest fireworks displays above Lake Annecy.
+- The Lake Festival (Fête du Lac) is in August, one of Europe’s biggest fireworks displays above Lake Annecy.

 - Rock en Seine Festival in August, the last largest rock music festival of the summer held at the park of Saint-Cloud, west of Paris.

 - Deauville American Film Festival (Festival du cinéma américain de Deauville) in September, a yearly film festival devoted to American cinema, takes place in Deauville, Normandy.

-- Braderie de Lille in September, one of the biggest flea markets in Europe, attracting more than 2 million visitors.
+- Braderie de Lille in September, one of the biggest flea markets in Europe, attracts more than 2 million visitors.

 Summer in France: the weather